ingo/ingo.github.io/_recipes/chicken_piccata.md

 title: Chicken Piccata
 ---

-This chicken piccata recipe is a healthier version of the classic.
-A small amount of butter is used, swirled in at the end for richness.
-White wine and a touch of vinegar provide bright flavor.
 The chicken cutlets cook up tender and juicy, napped in the lemony pan sauce.
 It captures the bright essence of piccata with fewer calories.
-Piccata is a classic preparation for chicken, but can be heavy on your diet as it's a butter and wine-based sauce.
 This lighter version saves you calories by adding the zip of white wine with a tiny bit of vinegar to finish (as opposed to a cup or more simmered down), and getting the most of 1 tablespoon of butter by swirling it into the sauce at the end.

 ### Ingredients